 When the woman in the study increased her vitamin D supplementation, her hyper-insomnia symptoms disappeared.

-Too much vitamin D can cause nausea, vomiting and poor appetite.
+1Vitamin D can cause nausea, vomiting and poor appetite in large amounts.
 A 2011 study showed that vitamin D toxicity led to nausea, vomiting and a poor appetite.
-It was concluded that this was due to high calcium blood levels from the vitamin D toxicity (31).
+It was concluded that this was due to high calcium blood levels from the vitamin D toxicity (32).

 However, it seems once blood levels are returned to normal, symptoms disappeared.